 North American British Music Studies Association

-Peer Reviewer for the Journal of the AMS, the SEM Journal, and the Journal of the RMA
+Reviewer for Academic Presses and scholarly journals, such as the Journal of the American Musicological Society, the Society for Ethnomusicology Journal, and the Journal of the Royal Musical Association.

 2011-2012, Meg Quigley Women’s Studies Fellowship